top of page

 A change agent who is proactive in generating excitement for the change in their network is worth their weight in gold.
 You may also observe individuals who naturally align.
 These may be people who have quiet conversations with others encouraging them to see the big picture and to align with the team approach.

-Great change agents will be the people who circle back to you regularly with updates and anecdotes.
-You can use these updates to create stories for success and further fuel excitement within the network.
+Great change agents will circle back regularly with updates and anecdotes.
+You can use these updates to create success stories and further fuel excitement within the network.

 Training and developing the network

-Once you've identified suitable candidates for the change agent network, be sure to support them with clear information about how they can contribute, their expected sphere of influence, and the messaging to be disseminated.
+Once you've identified suitable candidates, be sure to support them with clear information about how they can contribute, their expected sphere of influence, and the messaging to be disseminated.

 There's no substitute for quality training.
 Wherever possible, invest in change agent training.
 This includes:

-• equipping change agents with knowledge about the specific changes and giving them access to the solutions such as new processes and systems,
+• equipping agents with knowledge about the specific changes and giving them access to the solutions (such as new processes and systems);

-• providing them with tools and techniques to help reach the people in their network, and
+• providing them with tools and techniques to help reach their network; and

 • training them in the change management principles they're there to support.